ISO 27001 - Annex A.9: Access Control

 - Log-on procedures should also include a display stating that access is for authorised users only.
 This is designed to support cybersecurity legislation such as the Computer Misuse Act 1990 (UK).

-- Both successful and unsuccessful log-ons and log-offs should be logged in a secure manner to provide forensic evidential ability and alerts for unsuccessful attempts and possible lock-outs should be considered.
+- Both a successful and unsuccessful log-on and log-off should be logged in a secure manner to provide forensic evidential ability and alerts for unsuccessful attempts and possible lock-outs should be considered.

 - Depending on the nature of the system access should be restricted to certain times of day or periods of time and potentially even be restricted according to location.

 In practice, the business needs and information at risk should drive the log on and log off procedures.
 It is not worth having 25 steps to log on, then have rapid time outs etc if staff are then unable to do their job well and spend a disproportionate amount of time in this loop.

 The purpose of a password management system is to ensure quality passwords meet the required level and are consistently applied.

 Password generation and management systems provide a good way of centralising the provisioning of access and they serve to reduce the risk of people using the same login for everything, as illustrated in this little story of what happens when a customer contacts our team about a forgotten password!